Septimus Heap: Spin-offs

-The Darke Toad is an eBook novella for Amazon Kindle (published in February 2013).
+The Darke Toad is an eBook novella, published in February 2013.
 The novella features the return of DomDaniel as well as the Port Witch Coven, and is set between Magyk and Flyte.
 The eBook includes two chapters of Fyre, the final book in the series.

 The TodHunter Moon trilogy starts seven years after Fyre, and revolves around Alice Todhunter Moon, the apprentice of Septimus, now ExtraOrdinary Wizard.
 First in the TodHunter Moon trilogy, Pathfinder (published in October 2014) picks up the world of Septimus Heap seven years after the events of Fyre, followed by SandRider (published in October 2015) and StarChaser (published in October 2016).